'They took him!' Gay married couple torn apart by ICE

 “I looked over at my husband when she asked how we met—just instinct.
 He’s the love of my life,” Matt said.
 “She snapped her fingers in my face and said, ‘Don’t look at him.’
 We’re telling our love story, and I’m not even allowed to look at my husband.”

-The officer then raised questions about a missed immigration hearing for Alan in 2022.
+The officer then raised questions about a missed immigration hearing for Allan in 2022.

-Alan had lived in the United States since 2013 and had been diligent about maintaining his legal status and personal growth.
+Allan had lived in the United States since 2013 and had been diligent about maintaining his legal status and personal growth.
 During that time, he had entered a rehabilitation program for alcohol addiction—a commitment that, coincidentally, caused him to miss the scheduled court hearing.
-Medical records explained by Alexandra Rizio, Alan’s attorney, corroborate this.
+Medical records explained by Alexandra Rizio, Allan’s attorney, corroborate this.

-Because the judge did not know Alan was in rehab, a removal order was issued in his absence.
+Because the judge did not know Allan was in rehab, a removal order was issued in his absence.

 “He didn’t realize that he had a removal order in his name,” Rizio, the Make the Road New York attorney, explained.
 “When you have a removal order, it means ICE can pick you up at any moment.
 He walked into that interview completely unaware that he was at risk of being arrested on the spot.”